timmayg/clus2023-devwks-2008/labs-pods.md

 <code> ssh 10.1.1.55 </code>

-SSH Username & Password for the Ubuntu & the Cat9300 switches are all the same.

-### User: ciscolive

-### Password: ciscolive123

 I arrange my SSH sessions like this for best viewing.
 Adjust them for your own preferences.